Sign UpLogin

 Sales tax is a cornerstone of state revenue, contributing to critical services such as infrastructure, education, and healthcare.
 On average, sales tax accounted for 30% of state revenue across the U.S. in 2022.
 States with higher sales tax rates, such as California, rely heavily on this stream, while those with lower or no sales tax seek alternative revenue sources like property taxes or excise taxes.

 States with no sales tax often offset the gap with creative taxation strategies.
-For example, New Hampshire substitutes its sales tax with excise taxes, while Oregon leans heavily on income tax and property tax, which together made up 75% of its revenue in 2022.
+For example, New Hampshire substitutes its sales tax with excise taxes, while Oregon leans heavily on income tax and property tax.
 The absence of a general sales tax fosters a business-friendly environment while driving unique taxation landscapes.

 States With No Sales Tax